 Workplaces reflect the personalities and principles of their leaders and are shaped by the surroundings.
 Together, the Centre for Neural Computation and Kavli Institute for Systems Neuroscience are a well-funded, internationally respected research center in a city with fewer than 200,000 residents.
 This remarkable combination of global ambition and close-knit community echoes the determination of the Mosers and their long personal and professional relationship.

 The Mosers have an infectious enthusiasm and their love of science is clear in online video interviews, even those taken before the Nobel Prize announcement.
-Couey confirms this with a delightful story.
+Couey confirmed this with a delightful story.
 While at the NTNU, he worked on an advanced in vitro brain-recording method complementary to the in vivo method used by the Mosers.
-“They’d never had anyone doing this before,” says Couey, “so Edvard said, ‘if you see anything, come and tell me.'”
+“They’d never had anyone doing this before,” said Couey, “so Edvard said, ‘if you see anything, come and tell me.'”
 The first week, Couey had promising preliminary results, so he went to Edvard’s office to tell him.
-“He jumped out of his chair,” says Couey, “put on a lab suit, and came to watch the recordings himself.
+“He jumped out of his chair,” said Couey, “put on a lab suit, and came to watch the recordings himself.
 I knew then that he was just fascinated by the biology.”

 Opportunities ahead

-The life sciences industry supports neuroscience, including the study of neurological disorders, says Edvard Moser, through advances in methodology and instruments.
-“Neuroscience is undergoing tremendous development in technology,” says Edvard Moser.
+The life sciences industry supports neuroscience, including the study of neurological disorders, said Edvard Moser, through advances in methodology and instruments.
+“Neuroscience is undergoing tremendous development in technology,” said Edvard Moser.
 “We have technology that we couldn’t dream about 15 years ago such as optogenetics and pharmacogenetics.
 We can insert genes into specific classes of cells and use light or drugs to activate just those cell classes.
 Researchers now have a toolbox for selecting certain classes of cells, turning them on and finding out better how they work.”
 Using optogenetics, pharmacogenetics and optochemical genetics, brain researchers can use light, chemicals or both to selectively study particular brain cells.
 In addition, the Mosers and other brain researchers use electrophysiological recording equipment for monitoring brain cell signaling and the power and sophistication of these instruments is increasing.
-Edvard Moser advocates for making all these tools commonly and commercially available to everyone, not just the people who invent them and their collaborators.
-Says Moser, “It’s so important that industries that are participating in technological developments make new tools available to all researchers as soon as possible.”
+Edvard Moser advocated for making all these tools commonly and commercially available to everyone, not just the people who invent them and their collaborators.
+Said Moser, “It’s so important that industries that are participating in technological developments make new tools available to all researchers as soon as possible.”

 A family endeavor

 The Mosers are full partners in their research.
-“By and large,” says Edvard Moser, “we both cover the entire range of work.
+“By and large,” said Edvard Moser, “we both cover the entire range of work.
 I travel a little more.
 Perhaps I do a little more writing papers and advising on analysis.
 Maybe May-Britt is more experimental, helping people do things in the lab.
 But our work is strongly overlapping.”

-The Mosers’ scientific conversations, studies and accomplishments will clearly continue.
 In an annual tradition, all the 2014 Nobel Prize winners signed chairs on arriving in Stockholm for Nobel Week.
 With his signature, Edvard Moser wrote “Looking for crystals in the brain” and with hers, May-Britt Moser wrote “Passion for mysteries.”

 May-Britt Moser

-Born: 1963, Fosnavåg, Norway
+• Born: 1963, Fosnavåg, Norway

-Educated and trained: University of Oslo, University of Edinburgh, University College London
+• Educated and trained: University of Oslo, University of Edinburgh, University College London

-Currently: Director, Centre for Neural Computation, Norwegian University of Science and Technology
+• Currently (2014): Director, Centre for Neural Computation, Norwegian University of Science and Technology

 Edvard Moser

-Born: 1962, Ålesund, Norway
+• Born: 1962, Ålesund, Norway

-Educated and trained: University of Oslo, University of Edinburgh, University College London
+• Educated and trained: University of Oslo, University of Edinburgh, University College London

-Currently: Director, Kavli Institute for Systems Neuroscience, Norwegian University of Science and Technology
+• Currently (2014): Director, Kavli Institute for Systems Neuroscience, Norwegian University of Science and Technology